SS Arcadia (1953): Incidents

 While undocking at Tilbury in September 1954, the tug Cervia crossed Arcadia's wash while listing from the strain on the towline, and the combination caused the tug to capsize and sink with the loss of five of her eleven crew.

 In June 1961 Arcadia hove to off Hawaii to embark a troupe of Polynesian dancers, and as she made way to dock failed to make the tight turn required and ran onto a coral reef, where she was stuck fast for two days but with little damage.

 Two crew committed suicide by jumping overboard, in 1954 and 1971.

 Battling strong winds on arriving at Tilbury in 1962, the anchor was lowered in an attempt to hold Arcadia in place.
 The wind turned the ship onto the anchor and a 19-foot hole was torn in the bow.

 In the early hours of Friday 2 June 1978 the Arcadia ran into a wild storm coming back into Sydney and was hit by a rogue wave which caused extensive damage to the ship.
 It folded the life raft stairs in half.
 It also flooded the ship down to C Deck.
 Arcadia was sent back to Asia for repairs before it could sail again.

+Popular culture

-Popular cultureSS Arcadia appeared as stock footage in the 1964 Perry Mason episode "Nautical Knot", set near Acapulco, Mexico.
+SS Arcadia appeared as stock footage in the 1964 Perry Mason episode "Nautical Knot", set near Acapulco, Mexico.
 The episode only shows the ship at the dockside, though its size near the pier makes an impression on the episode's characters.

-A ship by the same name appears in the fifth Jurassic Park sequel, Jurassic World: Fallen Kingdom.
-It is unclear what, if any, connection this ship has to the actual SS Arcadia.
-In the film, the ship is used to evacuate genetically resurrected dinosaurs from their ill-fated island home due to a long dormant volcano becoming active again.
+A ship by the same name was also featured in the 2023 TV series, Ten Pound Poms (TV series).